jpablobr/emacs-monkeytype/README.md

 This Results buffer re-renders the typed text highlighting errors and either correct or incorrect corrections (highlighted with a different background and slightly different colour).

-At this point you can either practice mistyped words with `monkeytype-mistyped-words`  or just troubling/hard transitions with `monkeytype--hard-transition` (`C-c C-c h`).
+At this point you can either practice mistyped words with `monkeytype-mistyped-words`  or just troubling/hard transitions with `monkeytype-hard-transitions` (`C-c C-c h`).

 ## Features